-To assist you, below are are some helpful hints:
+To assist you, below are some helpful hints:

 Custom inserts or orthotics aid in the treatment of certain deformities and help relieve pain.

-Your athletic shoes need to be comfortable, well-constructed and appropriate for a given activity (running, walking, tennis, soccer, etc.) Remember, a proper fitting shoe mitigates blisters and other irritations.
+Your athletic shoes need to be comfortable, well-constructed and appropriate for a given activity (running, walking, tennis, soccer, etc.) Remember, a properly fitting shoe mitigates blisters and other irritations.

-With most sport shoes you will realize when they have finished their ‘useful lifetime.’
+With most sports shoes you will realize when they have finished their ‘useful lifetime.’
 You will feel a change in your foot – so to mitigate unnecessary pains, please consulting with us.

 Standard shoes for men are good quality oxford styles and wing-tip or cap toe design shoes.
-Also suitable are slip-ons, dressy loafers, and low dress boots.
+Also suitable are slip-on, dressy loafers, and low dress boots.

 Women have to be especially careful in choosing shoes.
 The best shoe for women’s feet is a walking shoe with laces (not a slip-on), a composition sole, and a relatively wider heel with a rigid and padded heel counter, no more than three-quarters of an inch in height.